top of page

 About My Work

-I served as the Managing Editor of NVSQ (2015-2020) with Chao Guo, Susan Phillips, and Angela Bies and currently serve on the leadership teams for the Donor Advised Fund Common Interest Group, the Data and Analytics Section (DAS), the Theory, Issues, Boundaries Section (TIBS), the Development Committee, and the consultative working groups of ARNOVA.
-I am a worship vocalist, an aspiring ceramicist, a mom, and a Hongkonger.
+I served as the Managing Editor of NVSQ (2015-2020) with Chao Guo, Susan Phillips, and Angela Bies and currently serve or served on the leadership teams for the Donor Advised Fund Common Interest Group, the Data and Analytics Section (DAS), the Theory, Issues, Boundaries Section (TIBS), the Development Committee, and the consultative working groups of ARNOVA.
+I am a worship vocalist (soprano), an aspiring ceramicist, a mom, and a Hongkonger.

 Act justly, love mercy, walk humbly.
 Micah 6:8